Structured Chemistry Reasoning with Large Language Models: Reasoning

 The generated formulae and step-by-step reasoning are not always error-free.
-The cumulative errors in the formulae generation or step-by-step reasoning process can amplify and propagate throughout the entire generation, thus leading to wrong answers.
-Inspired by recent works of iterative prompting~\cite{wang-etal-2022-iteratively} and multi-model collaboration~\cite{DBLP:journals/corr/abs-2306-05685}, we employ another LLM $\mathcal{M}_2$ here to help iteratively review-and-refine the previous iterations of generation.
+The cumulative errors in the formulae generation or step-by-step reasoning process can amplify and propagate throughout the entire generation, leading to wrong answers.
+Inspired by recent works of iterative prompting~\cite{wang-etal-2022-iteratively} and multi-model collaboration~\cite{DBLP:journals/corr/abs-2306-05685}, we employ the same LLM to conduct iteratively review-and-refine the previous iterations of generation.
 In each iteration, the LLM is instructed to revise the formulae and reasoning steps from the previous iteration.

 During the review process, we found that there are chances when correct answers are swayed by incorrect ones after revision.
-This phenomenon echoes the recent findings~\cite{stechly2023gpt, huang2023large} questioning the correction ability of LLMs.
-To fix this problem, we estimate a confidence score on the revision process.
+This phenomenon echoes the recent findings~\cite{stechly2023gpt, huang2023large} questioning the correction ability of LLMs existing in prevalent works such as self-consistency~\cite{wang2023selfconsistency} and self-verification~\cite{weng2022large}.
+To fix this, we estimate a confidence score $C_i$ on the revision process.
 Only a high-confidence revision is accepted for further refinement in the next iteration.
-The confidence assessment ensures each iteration makes meaningful progress in improving the answer.
+The confidence assessment ensures each iteration makes meaningful progress towards final answers.

-Specifically, we prompt the LLM to provide confidence scores $s$ on a scale of $[0,1]$ for each iteration.
-The review process starts with the generated formulae $(\{f_1,...f_n\}, s_f)$, where $s_f$ is the initial score given by $\mathcal{M}_1$.
-During the iterative review process, we leverage $\mathcal{M}_2$ to judge whether the collected formulae are correct with the confidence score of its own prediction, denoted as $(j_i, s_i)$ in the $i$-th iteration.
+Specifically, we prompt the LLM to provide confidence scores $C_i$ on a scale of $[0,1]$ for the $i$-th iteration.
+The review process starts with the generated formulae $\{\mathcal{F}_0, C_0^f\}$, where $C_0^f$ is the initial score for formulae generation.
+During the iterative review process, we leverage the same LLM to judge whether the collected formulae are correct with the confidence score $C_i^f$ of its own prediction.
 Formulae with the highest confidence score are kept.
 We then repeat it for the reasoning process so that we get the most faithful generations for both parts.
 In this way, LLMs can select the most aligned combination of problem, formulae, and the reasoning process.
-The elements above are finally input into another LLM $\mathcal{M}$ to get the final answer.
-The overall pipeline of this stage is shown in Algorithm~\ref{Alg: Iterative Review}, where the prompts $\{p_{ref}, p_{gen}\}$ denote the instruction for ``review'' and ``generation'' with refined results.
+The elements above are finally input into the same LLM to get the final answer.
+The overall pipeline of this stage is shown in Algorithm~\ref{Alg: Iterative Review}, where the prompts $\{p_{rev}, p_{gen}\}$ denote the instruction for ``review'' and ``generation'' with refined results.